Art Pricing Model

-A romantic return to the country in Michigan.
+A romantic return to the country in Michigan, yet I painted a city in my basement studio.
 Michigan is the place I was born and raised.
-Yet I never accepted all it offers until I left behind expectations for something missing.
-The winters can still drag and the salt roads garage toy cars all winter but the seasons, people and places are fantastic.
+Yet I never accepted all it offers until I left it behind.
+The winters can still drag and the salted roads garage toy cars all winter.
+But the seasons, lakes and people are fantastic.

 Aliso represented a coming of full circle for me.
 I used to live over the hill in Laguna Beach where inspiration abounds on its art shore community.
 As I mention below, it was probably where I was most inspired in my early years.
 I used to visit Laguna Beach weekly, took part in the Annual Artist Pumpkin Fundraiser put on by Madison Square Garden Cafe and made it to the judging of The Festival of the Arts.
 A constantly changing fleet of collector cars was photographed at the premier local car shows in Irvine – Cars and Coffee – held every Saturday morning at 7AM.
 My studio in the house had been in the front living room, the garage and the backyard.
 It was a beautiful place to work that was made better by great neighbors, walks to Soka University and nearby parks.

 We overlooked the port of Long Beach from our 6th floor apartment which was good and bad.
 Great view, dirty air.